bitdevsgtga/bitdevsgitega/about.md

 permalink: /about/
 ---

-**BitDevs Zambia** is a community of Bitcoiners in Zambia focused on exploring the technical side of Bitcoin.
-Inspired by the original BitDevs NYC, we host meetups, workshops, and study groups to deepen our understanding of Bitcoin’s protocol, Lightning Network, privacy tools, Bitcoin-related development, and local use cases.
+**BitDevs Zambia** is a community of Bitcoin developers, educators, builders, and technically curious enthusiasts based in Zambia.
+Inspired by the original BitDevs NYC, we explore the inner workings of Bitcoin through meetups, workshops, study groups, and Socratic Seminars.
+Our focus includes Bitcoin protocol development, the Lightning Network, privacy tools, and practical local use cases.

+We also share developer-focused opportunities such as grants, bounties, fellowships, and job openings in the Bitcoin ecosystem to help grow local talent and connect Zambian developers with the global open-source Bitcoin movement.

 We welcome developers, builders, educators, entrepreneurs, students, and anyone curious about how Bitcoin works under the hood and how it can be applied to solve real challenges in Zambia.